NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     Float the camera pose for each image, including the first one.
 Experimental.
 It is suggested to avoid this option.

---model-shadows
-    Model the fact that some points on the DEM are in the shadow (occluded from the Sun).

 --shadow-thresholds <arg>
     Optional shadow thresholds for the input images (a list of real values in quotes, one per image).